robot297/JAG_10_2019/Lab 10 Questions.md

 The Storage.java `writeListToFile` method should NOT declare it throws any exceptions.

+Finally, in your saveQuitButton event handler in the GUI, call `dispose()` to close the GUI window and end the program.

 ## Task 7: Loading Saved Places

 Finish the `readListFromFile` method in Storage.java.